OnePlus 5 Full Design Revealed: Everything You Need To Know Ahead Of Launch In June 20

 OnePlus 5 Price

 The OnePlus handsets have always been cheap compared to other flagships, which contributed to the boost in its popularity worldwide.
 However, the use of higher quality components in the OnePlus 5 will lead to a spike in price.
-Nonetheless, aa rumored $500 price tag for the 6GB/64GB variant is still significantly more affordable than the Galaxy S8, which sells for $700 upwards.
+Nonetheless, a rumored $500 price tag for the 6GB/64GB variant is still significantly more affordable than the Galaxy S8, which sells for $700 upwards.

 OnePlus 5 Launch